 Mr. Purnomo Yusgiantoro, the founder of PYC, opened and explained the purpose of the conference.
 He stated that PYC is the home for the young generation to channel their passion in research and development and focusing on the energy sector.
-Through this event, he hoped that PYC could encourage more young generation to be aware on energy sustainability and its development.
+Through this event, he hoped that PYC could encourage more young generations to be aware of energy sustainability and its development.